DiveRSE-RSE/DiveRSE-RSE.github.io/_pages/about.md

 permalink: /about
 ---

-DiveRSE is a series of talks and related activities including discussion and panel sessions designed to support and raise awareness of EDI challenges and successes within the research software community.
+DiveRSE (Diverse RSE) is a series of talks and related activities including discussion and panel sessions designed to support and raise awareness of EDI challenges and successes within the research software community.

 ### DiveRSE: An Introduction